The API is currently in beta.

 }

-• dateDimension specifies in what time period the data should be grouped by.
+specifies the time period in which the data should be grouped.

-• dimensions is an array of fields to group the data by in addition to date.
+is an array of fields to group the data by in addition to the date.

-• filters allows you to filter the data to specific dimensions.
-If an array is passed for a given dimension then it is treated as an OR.
+allows you to filter the data to specific dimensions.
+If an array is passed for a given dimension, then it is treated as an OR

 Responses are returned in the following format: